How to Tell if Acne is Hormonal or Bacterial

 What Is Hormonal Acne?

-As its moniker hints at, hormonal acne is any breakout that’s caused by a change in your hormone levels.
+As its moniker hints, hormonal acne is any breakout that’s caused by a change in your hormone levels.
 In women, it’s typically associated with the menstrual cycle—but that doesn’t mean that only women can experience hormonal acne.
 In fact, anyone can—because everyone has hormones.

 What Is Hormonal Acne?

 Cortisol, the stress hormone, is associated with acne because it can trigger an overproduction of sebum.
-Though your skin naturally produces sebum to keep itself moisturized, excess sebum tends to clog pores—which leads to acne.
+Though your skin naturally produces sebum to keep itself moisturized, excess sebum tends to clog pores and cause the buildup of dead skin cells—which both lead to acne.

 What Causes Hormonal Acne?